It’s Time for a New Strategy for The Unwinnable War on Drugs

 Many argue that ibogaine should be unregulated around the globe because of its effectiveness in treating drug addiction and alcoholism.
 However; this plant medicine is banned in most countries worldwide.
 Indeed, the War on Drugs has made ibogaine yet another casualty.

-Critics say the War on Drugs increases crime and violence by placing control of drugs markets in the hands of cartels and street dealers. swa182/Shutterstock
+Critics say the War on Drugs increases crime and violence by placing control of drug markets in the hands of cartels and street dealers. swa182/Shutterstock

 The War on Drugs Has Never Reduced Drug-Related Deaths